Tufin/oasdiff/DELTA.md

 ### Symmetric mode
 By default, delta is symmetric and takes into account both elements of base that are deleted in revision and elements of base that are added in revision.
-For example, the symmetric distance between any two specs is the same regardless of the order of the given specs:
+The symmetric distance between any two specs is the same regardless of the order of the given specs:
 ```
 oasdiff delta base.yaml revision.yaml
 oasdiff delta revision.yaml base.yaml